Identify Road Signs with Machine Learning

 Ask an Expert

 - Click the Advanced drop-down under the Train model button to access several different parameters that affect how your model learns.
-Hover your mouse over the question mark icon next to each parameter to learn more about it.
+Hover your mouse over the "?" icon next to each parameter to learn more about it.
 Try adjusting these parameters to see how they influence your model.